aragon/docs/src/court/README.md

     - Mark the adjudication round's appeal as settled
     - Deposit the corresponding portions of the appeal deposits into the `Treasury` module to each party

-#### 4.3.11.
-Ensure can commit
+#### Ensure can commit

 - **Actor:** Any entity incentivized to check if it is possible to commit votes for a certain dispute adjudication round
 - **Inputs:**
     - **Vote ID:** Vote identification number
 - **Authentication:** Open
 - **Pre-flight checks:**
-    - Ensure that the Protocol term is up-to-date.
+    - Ensure that the Court term is up-to-date.
 Otherwise, perform a heartbeat before continuing the execution.
     - Ensure a dispute and adjudication round exists with that vote ID
     - Ensure votes can still be committed for the adjudication round
 - **State transitions:**
-    - Update current Protocol term if needed
+    - Update current Court term if needed

-#### 4.3.12.
-Ensure voter can commit
+#### Ensure voter can commit

 - **Actor:** Any entity incentivized to check if it is possible to commit votes for a certain dispute adjudication round
 - **Inputs:**
     - **Vote ID:** Vote identification number
 - **Authentication:** Only active `Voting` modules
 - **Pre-flight checks:**
-    - Ensure that the Protocol term is up-to-date.
+    - Ensure that the Court term is up-to-date.
 Otherwise, perform a heartbeat before continuing the execution.
     - Ensure a dispute and adjudication round exists with that vote ID
     - Ensure votes can still be committed for the adjudication round
     - Ensure that the voter was drafted to vote for the adjudication round
 - **State transitions:**
-    - Update current Protocol term if needed
+    - Update current Court term if needed
     - Update the guardian's weight for the adjudication round if its a final round

-#### 4.3.13.
-Ensure voter can reveal
+#### Ensure voter can reveal

 - **Actor:** Any entity incentivized to check if it is possible to reveal votes for a certain dispute adjudication round
 - **Inputs:**
     - **Vote ID:** Vote identification number
 - **Authentication:**
 - **Pre-flight checks:**
-    - Ensure that the Protocol term is up-to-date.
+    - Ensure that the Court term is up-to-date.
 Otherwise, perform a heartbeat before continuing the execution.
     - Ensure a dispute and adjudication round exists with that vote ID
     - Ensure votes can still be revealed for the adjudication round
 - **State transitions:**
-    - Update current Protocol term if needed
+    - Update current Court term if needed

-#### 4.3.14.
-Set max guardians per draft batch
+#### Set max guardians per draft batch

-- **Actor:** External entity in charge of maintaining the protocol configuration (config governor)
+- **Actor:** External entity in charge of maintaining the Court configuration (config governor)
 - **Inputs:**
     - **New max guardians per draft batch:** New max number of guardians to be drafted in each batch
 - **Authentication:** Only config governor